okutbay/MongoHead/README.md

 PM> install-package AutoMapper.Extensions.Microsoft.DependencyInjection
 ```

-If you don't install and try to use method you will have this error.
+If you don't install and try to use method you will have this error. :boom:
 ```
 'IServiceCollection' does not contain a definition for 'AddAutoMapper' and no extension method 'AddAutoMapper' accepting a first argument of type 'IServiceCollection' could be found